FrogHarkness/frogharkness.github.io/content/_index.md

           company_logo: org-gc
           location: Beijing
           date_start: '2023-08-31'
-          date_end: '2023-12-23'
+          date_end: '2023-12-25'
           description: |2-
               Responsibilities include:

               * Analysing NEV total vehicle Benchmarking and report to Germany HQ
-              * Build and Maintain website for business insights
+              * Build and Maintain website for business insights by HTML & CSS
+              * Data Analysis from AWS database by numpy & regression
               * In-depth knowledge of Vehicle and insights of NEV market in CN

     design:
       columns: '2'